smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

 ## Motivation

 Currently SdlRouterService works for MultiplexTransport, which supports Bluetooth transport as the underlying transport.
 This proposal extends SdlRouterService to support both Bluetooth and AOA (Android Open Accessory) transports, so that multiple SDL applications can share the AOA transport without having to worry about USB connection.
-AOA protocol basically allows only single application to access the USB accessory -- if multiple applications are designed to use the same accessory, Android system asks which application to use the accessory and shows a permission dialog.
+AOA protocol basically allows only a single application to access the USB accessory -- if multiple applications are designed to use the same accessory, the Android system asks which application should use the accessory and shows a permission dialog.
 This proposal allows multiple SDL applications to share the USB accessory.

 ## Proposed solution